Host a Meeting

 - Number of attendees: 100-120

 - Format: Cocktail (beer, wine, cocktails, soft drinks) and canapés

 - Basic audio visual equipment (projection screen and audio) and background music

 - Location: Open or closed space inside the event venue

 3.7 - Graphic Materials and Merchandising

-The local organizer will be responsible for the production of the printed materials to be handed out to attendees (bags or backpacks, notepads, program, pens, T-shirts, etc.) and for the signage and graphic materials needed based on the characteristics of the conference center chosen for the event (main conference room gigantography, directions, banners etc.).
-The local organizer will also be responsible for the production of the merchandising items to be handed out to participants and will be in charge of putting together and preparing these materials.
+The local organizer will be responsible for the production of the printed materials to be handed out to attendees (bags or backpacks, notepads, program, pens, T-shirts, etc.) and for the signage and graphic materials needed based on the characteristics of the conference center chosen for the event (main conference room gigantography, directions, banners, etc.).
+The local organizer will also be responsible for the production of the merchandising items to be handed out to participants and will be in charge of preparing and putting together these materials.

 The content, design and layout of these materials will be specified and approved by LACNIC.
 The local organizer and LACNIC will agree on a schedule for the delivery of the materials such that they will be available 72 hours prior to the beginning of the event.
-LACNIC will provide a list of these materials in due time.
+LACNIC will provide a list of these materials.